-Here we've listed the herrerasaurs and other basal saurischians like Eoraptor, which are (or were once believed) too primitive to be either true theropods or sauropodomorphs.
+Here we've listed the herrerasaurs and other basal saurischians which are (or were once believed) too primitive to be either true theropods or sauropodomorphs.
+The most commonly-seen in media have been Herrerasaurus & Staurikosaurus (since the 1980s) and Eoraptor (since the 1990s).

 Dawn terror?: Eoraptor Discovered in Argentina in 1993, Eoraptor (“dawn robber”) suddenly seemed to solve the rivalry between Staurikosaurus and Herrerasaurus for the “Whoa, the very first dinosaur ever appeared!” title.
 When was described, it was thought more primitive than both; however newer studies don't always agree with this.
 3-4 ft long, the same size of a Compsognathus, Eoraptor shared with herrerasaurians some skeletal features resembling non-dinosaurian archosaurs; it too was thought neither saurischian nor ornithischian, but a more basal animal in the middle between true dinosaurs and other dinosauromorphs such as contemporaneous Lagosuchus (also found in South America).
 Eoraptor has been the most celebrated among all the supposed “first dinosaurs”, in part because was discovered just at the time Jurassic Park came to audiences - and the fact scientists gave to it the now-familiar suffix “-raptor” could have done its bit, too.
 Since then, our “dawn robber” has gained much attention in media, also being object of some degree of sensationalism.
 Several awesome nicknames were invented, from the first terror to The father of all killer dinosaurs.
 But Real Life Eoraptor wasn't so fearsome, really: it was a tiny, gracile dinosaur, which could even become a meal for a hungry Herrerasaurus or even a Staurikosaurus.
 Adding to this, its unspecialized teeth were more probably from an omnivorous rather than carnivorous animal.
 Science Has Marched On Even More as recently as in year 2011, and one study has found Eoraptor to be a very unspecialized sauropodomorph.
 Good-bye, “first-terror”.